awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  By default, the components of your RDS and Aurora technology stack are all in the same Amazon VPC\.
 For example, suppose that an application running on an Amazon EC2 instance connects to an Amazon RDS DB instance or an Aurora DB cluster\.
 In this case, the application server and database must both be within the same VPC\.

  With RDS Proxy, you can set up access to an Aurora cluster or RDS instance in one VPC from resources such as EC2 instances in another VPC\.
 For example, your organization might have multiple applications that access the same database resources\.
 Each application might be in its own VPC\.
-To use cross\-VPC capability with RDS Proxy, all the VPCs must be owned by the same AWS account\.

  To enable cross\-VPC access, you create a new endpoint for the proxy\.
 If you aren't familiar with creating proxy endpoints, see [Endpoints for Amazon RDS Proxy](#rds-proxy-endpoints) for details\.
 The proxy itself resides in the same VPC as the Aurora DB cluster or RDS instance\.
 However, the cross\-VPC endpoint resides in the other VPC, along with the other resources such as the EC2 instances\.
 The cross\-VPC endpoint is associated with subnets and security groups from the same VPC as the EC2 and other resources\.
 These associations let you connect to the endpoint from the applications that otherwise can't access the database due to the VPC restrictions\.